repo-web-nexus-dark/web-nexus-dark/README.md

-Update: Fixed broken link, now operational
+Update:  07/21/2025 The broken link has been fixed, it's now operational.